okoha-elizabeth/Customer-Churn-Analysis/README.md

 9. Is payment Method linked to churn?
 10. Predict high-risk customers.

-# Insights:
+# Insights
-This shows that nearly half of the customer base is being lost, indicating a significant retention problem.
-Customers on Month-to-Month contracts exhibit the highest churn, suggesting Low commitment increases likelihood of leaving Monthly charges alone do not appear to strongly drive churn.
+1.This shows that nearly half of the customer base is being lost indicating a significant retention problem 2.Customers on Month-to-Month contracts exhibit the highest churn, suggesting Low commitment increases likelihood of leaving Monthly charges alone do not appear to strongly drive churn.
-Customers with lower engagement (less logins) show higher churn, indicating disengaged users are more likely to leave Customers with higher support tickets activities are more likely to churn, suggesting unresolved issues impacting retention Customers with shorter tenure exhibit higher churn, indicating early-stage retention is critical.
+3. Customers with lower engagement (less logins) show higher churn, indicating disengaged users are more likely to leave
+4. Customers with higher support tickets activities are more likely to churn, suggesting unresolved issues impacting retention
+5. Customers with shorter tenure exhibit higher churn, indicating early-stage retention is critical.
-Customers using DSL Services show higher churn compared to fiber suggesting service quality difference may influence retention.
+6. Customers using DSL Services show higher churn compared to fiber suggesting service quality difference may influence retention.
-Customers using cash payment methods show the highest churn, possibly due to lower convenience.
+7. Customers using cash payment methods show the highest churn, possibly due to lower convenience.

 ## Business Recommendation
 1. Introduce incentives for long-term contracts ie (discounts, loyalty, benefits).